kcech/sentilo-docs-test/docs/setup.rst

 Sentilo uses the following infrastructure elements (they are grouped into two categories):

 -  Mandatory

-    - **Redis 2.6.11 +**: Sentilo has been tested on versions 2.6.11 and 2.8.6
+   -  Redis 2.6.11 + (Sentilo has been tested on versions 2.6.11 and
+      2.8.6)
-    - **MongoDB 2.2.x or 2.4.x**: Sentilo has been tested on versions 2.2.3, 2.4.8 and 2.4.13
+   -  MongoDB 2.2.x or 2.4.x (Sentilo has been tested on versions 2.2.3,
+      2.4.8 and 2.4.13)
-    - **Tomcat 7.0.37 +**
+   -  Tomcat 7.0.37 +

 -  Optional

-    - **MySQL 5.5.x**: Sentilo has been tested on MySQL 5.5.34 but you could use your favourite RDBMS.
-It is only necessary if you want to install the relational agent.
+   -  MySQL 5.5.x (Sentilo has been tested on MySQL 5.5.34 but you could use your favourite RDBMS) **It is only necessary if you want to install the relational agent**
-    - **Elasticsearch 2.3.x**: It is only necessary if you want to install the activity-monitor agent.
+   -  Elasticsearch 2.3.x **It is only necessary if you want to install the activity-monitor agent**.
-    - **openTSDB 2.2.0** : It is only necessary if you want to install the historian agent.
+   -  openTSDB 2.2.0 **It is only necessary if you want to install the historian agent**

 You must ensure that you have all these elements installed properly (you can find information on how to install them in each provider site).